CZ 805 BREN: Project 805

-For the domestic Army Replacement Rifle program development, the Lada was re-designated Project 805.
+For the domestic Army Replacement Rifle program development, the Lada was re-designated as the Project 805.
 The Army still did not wish to buy a new rifle for the entire military, but special forces did receive Bushmaster M4A3 carbines.
 With the prospect that the Army would re-arm gradually rather than on a large scale, CZUB drew up entirely new specifications in late 2005.
 Project 805 became the CZ XX, and then the CZ S805.

-Two types of guns were drawn up: 'A' models chambered for intermediate rounds including 5.56×45mm NATO, 7.62×39mm, and 6.8mm Remington SPC; and 'B' models chambered for rifle rounds like 7.62×51mm NATO and even .300 Winchester Magnum.
+Two types of prototypes were drawn up: 'A' models chambered for intermediate rounds including 5.56×45mm NATO, 7.62×39mm, and 6.8mm Remington SPC; and 'B' models chambered for rifle rounds like 7.62×51mm NATO and even .300 Winchester Magnum.

 All had three barrel lengths to act as a rifle, close quarters carbine, and designated marksman rifle/LSW.
 A CZ S805 was presented to the Army chief of staff in November 2006, but still was not ordered.
-CZUB then presented the weapon publicly and spent three years showing it at exhibitions.
+CZUB then presented the CZ S805 publicly and spent three years showing it at exhibitions.
 It wasn't until November 2009 that the Czech Army finally released a tender for a new infantry rifle.